 Mentor Diversion has provided an alternative to incarceration and prosecution.
 For decades we have diverted and provided mentors for young persons (ages 18-25) who are charged with felony drug sales and have no significant history.
+Pre-COVID, Mentor Diversion Court assessed inclusion of young adults with low-level, non-violent felony crimes, such as nonviolent thefts and Estes robberies.
 We are planning to also include the same opportunities for those charged with other non-serious felonies.
-We hope Certified Peer Support Specialists will soon become mentors and provide support and guidance services.
+The program will include Certified Peer Support Specialists who will provide support and guidance services.